How To Get There

 The timetable is limited in the winter months but becomes a daily service at the beginning of April.
 Once Samaria Gorge opens to the public (generally at the beginning of May) the line Hora Sfakion – Loutro – Agia Roumeli and back runs about 2 -3 times a day.
 The route Paleohora – Sougia – Agia Roumeli is available once a day; starting from Paleohora in the morning and returning from Agia Roumeli in the afternoon.

-The travelling time between Agia Roumeli and Hora Sfakion is about one hour and slightly longer between Paleohora and Agia Roumeli.
+The traveling time between Agia Roumeli and Hora Sfakion is about one hour and slightly longer between Paleohora and Agia Roumeli.
 The journey offers superb views of the wild Lefka Ori mountains and the coast.

 If you want to bring your car to the village, it is possible to take it by ferryboat from Hora Sfakion and Paleochora.
 However, you will not need a car in Agia Roumeli, so there is no need to rent a car just to get to the ferry departure point.